-Looking at US crude oil stocks, the most recent EIA figures (February 14) showed rising crude oil stocks and gasoline inventories.
-Crude oil inventories were lower than estimates (+1.8m vs. +3.0m expected).
-Gasoline stocks were up (+3.6m vs. +1.2 expected) while distillate stocks (-0.5m vs. -1.5m expected) were down.
-Looking at reactions in markets, crude oil prices were mixed following the EIA report.
+Looking at US crude oil stocks, the most recent EIA figures (April 18) showed falling crude oil stocks and falling gasoline inventories.
+Crude oil inventories fell (-1.1m vs. -1.4m expected).
+Gasoline stocks were down (-3.0m vs. -0.3m expected) while distillate stocks (-3.0m vs. -0.4m expected) were also down.
+Looking at reactions in markets, crude oil prices strengthened following the EIA report.

 As crude oil rebounds, we are upgrading the commodity to bullish in the medium-term.
 Looking at various technical indicators on the weekly chart, note that both WTI and Brent are trading within normal conditions.